What You’ll Learn 📊

 Let’s go live!

 The final step is to start publishing data from your measurement channel.
 Locate your simulated measurement channel in the list of publishers and enable it by clicking the button in the "Used" column.
-Once the button changes to "Publish," go to the "Measure" window, where you should see your simulated sine wave.
+Once the button changes to "Publish," navigate to the "Measure" window, where you should see your simulated sine wave.

-You are now live, and your channel should now be sending data to the broker on the server.
+You are now live, and your channel should be sending data to the broker on the server.

 Monitor your published channel